jeffreyc2017/log-viewer/README.md

 ## Contribution

 Contributions are welcome!
-Feel free to open issues or submit pull requests on [GitHub](https://github.com/yourusername/info-display).
+Feel free to open issues or submit pull requests.

 ## License